kendrick1501/Traffic-Sign-Classification/README.md

 ![alt text][image2]
 ![alt text][image3]

-Given the uneven distribution of traffic signs examples in the dataset, the training set was augmented in an attempt to provide more information on those classes with less representation.
+Given the uneven distribution of traffic signs examples in the data set, the training set was augmented in an attempt to provide more information on those classes with less representation.

 The additional data were generated randomly in such a way that labels with less representation would have more probability of being augmented.
 This new data is composed of images of the training set randomly rotated with added random noise.
 Below, the new distribution of the training set is depicted along with an example of the additional images.